A new formula for Lazard's correspondence for finite braces and pre-Lie algebras: Abstract

 \section{Abstract}

 In this paper a simple algebraic formula is obtained for the correspondence between finite right nilpotent ${\mathbb F}_{p}$-braces and finite nilpotent pre-Lie algebras.
 This correspondence agrees with the correspondence using Lazard's correspondence between finite $\mathbb F_{p}$-braces and pre-Lie algebras proposed by Wolfgang Rump in 2014.
-As an application example, a classification of all right nilpotent ${\mathbb F}_{p}$-braces generated by one element of cardinality $p^{4}$ is obtained, answering a question posed by Leandro Vendramin.
+As an application example, a classification of all right nilpotent ${\mathbb F}_{p}$-braces generated by one element of cardinality $p^{4}$ is obtained.
 It is also shown that the sum of a finite number of left nilpotent ideals in a left brace is a left nilpotent ideal, therefore every finite brace contains the largest left nilpotent ideal.

-The motivation for this paper is the following assertion, made by Wolfgang Rump on page 141 of \cite{Rump} for finite right braces: Suppose that G is the adjoint group of a brace $A$.
+The motivation for this paper is the following assertion, made by Wolfgang Rump on page 141 of \cite{Rump} for finite right braces: Suppose that $G$ is the adjoint group of a brace $A$.
 The $1$-cocycle $G\rightarrow A$ would then lead to a complete Right RSA struture of $\bf g$ via Lazard's correspondence.

 We provide a formal proof of this correspondence as it appears none have been published.
-This correspondence means we can use pre-Lie algebras to characterise finite braces of cardinality $p^{n}$, and construct examples of braces using purely algebraic methods, instead of the more typical group theory-based methods, or computations.
-This can be used to characterise the structure of any finite brace, since it was shown in \cite{RN} that every finite brace is completely determined by its adjoint group and braces which are its Sylov's subgroups.
+This correspondence means we can use pre-Lie algebras to characterise finite braces of cardinality $p^{n}$, and construct examples of braces using purely algebraic methods, instead of the more typical group theory-based methods or by computer or hand calculations.
+This can be used to characterise the structure of any finite brace, since it was shown in \cite{RN} that every finite brace is completely determined by its adjoint group and braces which are its Sylow's subgroups.